fernandeslucas94/projeto-profclean/README.md

 ###
-At this period of time, the project is "completed".
+At this period of time, August - 2020, the project is "completed".
 But in the future, with new knowledge, I will add new functionalities for the project, just as a contact section wich will have a conection with database, and more"